 While Bangladesh is well versed in responding to natural disasters, its capacity is strained by the added burden of hosting nearly one million additional people.
 With each heavy monsoon the Rohingya face the risk of outbreaks of diphtheria and cholera, as well as emergency levels of malnutrition.
 Monsoon flooding exacerbates these problems as latrines flood and water sources are contaminated: Dengue fever, hepatitis and diarrhea could sweep through the camps.

 Lifesaving aid is urgently needed to assist the Rohingya.
 Aid organizations do not have adequate resources: Humanitarian partners must scale up their capacity quickly.

 The IRC has launched an emergency response in Cox’s Bazar focusing on health and the protection of vulnerable women and children.
 We have established a number of “one-stop shops” where IRC teams work with partners to provide comprehensive care for women and girls, including reproductive and childbirth services and support for those who have encountered violence.

-The IRC has also established two mobile medical teams to serve hard-to-reach populations in the Kutupalong-Balukhali mega-camp.
-As monsoon season sets in, these mobile clinics will also serve local Bangladeshi communities whose health facilities have been shut down by flooding or landslides.
+In addition, the IRC has established two mobile medical teams to serve hard-to-reach refugees in the sprawling Kutupalong-Balukhali camp.
+During the monsoon season these mobile clinics will also serve local Bangladeshi communities whose health facilities have been shut down by flooding or landslides.